0x-r4bbit/jquery.neotabs.js/README.md

 ## Okay got it, where can I start?

 Easy-peasy!
-Just checkout the [documentation](http://github.com/PascalPrecht/jquery.neotabs.js#documentation) or jump directly to the [Installation section](http://github.com/PascalPrecht/jquery.neotabs.js#installation).
+Just checkout the [documentation](http://github.com/PascalPrecht/jquery.neotabs.js#documentation) or jump directly to the [Installation section](http://github.com/PascalPrecht/jquery.neotabs.js#installation) and run the [tests](http://github.com/PascalPrecht/jquery.neotabs.js#tests).

+If you first want to see some examples, check [**them**](http://github.com/PascalPrecht/jquery.neotabs.js#examples) out!

 #### One last thing: Why "NeoTabs"?**